 Graphene and carbon nanotubes (CNTs) are attractive electrode materials for supercapacitors.
 However, challenges such as the substrate-limited growth of CNTs, nanotube bundling in liquid electrolytes, under-utilized basal planes, and stacking of graphene sheets have so far impeded their widespread application.
 Here we present a hybrid structure formed by the direct growth of CNTs onto vertical graphene nanosheets (VGNS).
 VGNS are fabricated by a green plasma-assisted method to break down and reconstruct a natural precursor into an ordered graphitic structure.
 The synergistic combination of CNTs and VGNS overcomes the challenges intrinsic to both materials.
 The resulting VGNS/CNTs hybrids show a high specific capacitance with good cycling stability.
 The charge storage is based mainly on the non-Faradaic mechanism.
 In addition, a series of optimization experiments were conducted to reveal the critical factors that are required to achieve the demonstrated high supercapacitor performance.

-Fang, J, Levchenko, I, Ostrikov, KK & Prawer, S 2013, 'Sonochemical nanoplungers: crystalline gold nanowires by cavitational extrusion through nanoporous alumina', JOURNAL OF MATERIALS CHEMISTRY C, vol. 1, no. 9, pp. 1727-1731.View/Download from: UTS OPUS or Publisher's site
+Fang, J, Levchenko, I, Ostrikov, KK & Prawer, S 2013, 'Sonochemical nanoplungers: crystalline gold nanowires by cavitational extrusion through nanoporous alumina', JOURNAL OF MATERIALS CHEMISTRY C, vol. 1, no. 9, pp. 1727-1731.View/Download from: Publisher's site

-Randeniya, LK, Shi, H, Barnard, AS, Fang, J, Martin, PJ & Ostrikov, KK 2013, 'Harnessing the Influence of Reactive Edges and Defects of Graphene Substrates for Achieving Complete Cycle of Room-Temperature Molecular Sensing', SMALL, vol. 9, no. 23, pp. 3993-3999.View/Download from: UTS OPUS or Publisher's site
+Randeniya, LK, Shi, H, Barnard, AS, Fang, J, Martin, PJ & Ostrikov, KK 2013, 'Harnessing the Influence of Reactive Edges and Defects of Graphene Substrates for Achieving Complete Cycle of Room-Temperature Molecular Sensing', SMALL, vol. 9, no. 23, pp. 3993-3999.View/Download from: Publisher's site